arXiv/arxiv-docs/help/withdraw.md

 ----------------------------

-If your submission has not yet become [publicly available](submit#availability) you may delete or delay it.
+If your submission has not yet become [publicly available](availability) you may delete or delay it.
 To do either of these things go to your [user page](/user) and select either the Delete (![delete icon](/images/delete.png)) or Unsubmit (![unsubmit icon](/images/unsubmit.png)) icon.
 Deleting a submission